 14) ss - the modern net-tools replacement

-ss is part of the iproute2 package. iproute2 is intended to replace an entire suite of standard Unix networking tools that were previously used for the tasks of configuring network interfaces, routing tables, and managing the ARP table.
-The ss utility is used to dump socket statistics, it allows showing information similar to netstat and its able display more TCP and state information.
+The ss tool is part of the iproute2 package. iproute2 is intended to replace an entire suite of standard Unix networking tools that were previously used for the tasks of configuring network interfaces, routing tables, and managing the ARP table.
+The ss utility is used to dump socket statistics, it allows showing information similar to netstat and it's able to display more TCP and state information.
 A few examples:

 # ss -tnap # ss -tnap6 # ss -tnap # ss -s # ss -tn -o state established -p